Kunlex58/mf-excel/README.md

 # mf-excel - An Excel Integration for macroframe-forecast

 mf-excel provides Excel integration functionality for macroframe-forecast Python module developed by Ando et al., (2025).
+See [Github](https://github.com/Kunlex58/mf-excel/tree/main) for more resources.

 It allows you to:
 - Run constrained macroeconomic forecasts